Kousuke Akiyoshi

 Kousuke Akiyoshi (秋吉耕佑, Akiyoshi Kōsuke) is a Japanese motorcycle road racer.
 He is a two-time champion in the All-Japan Superbike Championship, and has competed sporadically in the MotoGP World Championship.

-He is known in his native Japan as a competitor in the MFJ All Japan Road Race GP250 Championship, and most notably the All Japan Superbike championship, where he has enjoyed success with the Yoshimura Suzuki team riding a Suzuki GSX-R1000.
+Akiyoshi is known in his native Japan as a competitor in the MFJ All Japan Road Race GP250 Championship, and most notably the All Japan Superbike championship, where he has enjoyed success with the Yoshimura Suzuki team riding a Suzuki GSX-R1000.
 In July 2007 he, along with Yukio Kagayama, won the Suzuka 8 Hours endurance race on a Yoshimura Suzuki bike.

 Career

 National racing

 Akiyoski made his début in the All Japan GP250 Championship in 1995, riding a Suzuki RGV250.
 He finished in 24th in his first season, before improving to 10th the following season.
 In 1997, Akiyoshi moved into the All Japan Superbike Championship – later the All Japan JSB1000 Championship – where he has spent the majority of his career.
 He won the championship in 2010 and 2011, riding a Honda CBR1000RR.